fbslo/bitcoin2paypal/README.md

 - Visitor logs: All visitors IP addresses are stored in the database.
 - Reviews: Admin can add and delete reviews from the dashboard.
 - Messages: Users can send messages from /contact and admin can see or delete them on the dashboard.
+- Anti-Spam: Spam messages are filtered and removed.
 - Affiliates: Admin can create, delete and keep track of all affiliates.
 New affiliate ID must be added manually.

 ***Installation***